 Leadership, management and performance Timescale Lead 8.
 Set standards for our managers that demonstrate the importance in their roles on performance 2019/20 Head of Leadership appraisal and review, challenging them to be the role model for others to follow. and Performance 9.
-Implement a dynamic online tool to support PDR Appraisals and on-going conversations about 2019/20 - Head of Leadership performance and personal development.
+Implement a dynamic online tool to support PDR Appraisals and on-going conversations about 2019/20 Head of Leadership performance and personal development.
 2020/21 and Performance 10.
 Establish clear roles and accountability for supervision, ensuring that clear role descriptions 2019/20 Head of Talent / provide clear lines of responsibility and reporting.
 Head of Engagement 11.
 Continue to develop our information capability to provide timely and accurate information to ongoing Head of Workforce managers about the people they are responsible for.
 Analytics 12.
 Review and update the Performance Review Process to ensure that effective performance 2019/20 Head of Leadership conversations are held across London Ambulance Trust at least annually. and Performance

-Inclusion Timescale Lead 1.
-Develop accurate and timely intelligence about the experience of people from across the diversity Ongoing Head of Workforce spectrum.
-Review practices of other organisation and develop and implement clear reporting that Analytics will support our work.
-2. Develop action plans to hold ourselves to account and progress against all key indicators for Ongoing Head of Workforce Workforce Race Equality and Disability Standards.
-Analytics 3.
+In clusion Timescale Lead 1.
+Develop accurate and timely intelligence about the experience of people from across the diversity spectrum.
+Review practices of other organisation and develop and implement clear reporting that will support our work.
+Ongoing Head of Workforce Analytics 2.
+Develop action plans to hold ourselves to account and progress against all key indicators for Workforce Race Equality and Disability Standards.
+Ongoing Head of Workforce Analytics 3.
 Establish clear Equality Objectives across all nine protected characteristics.
 2019/20 Diversity Lead 4.
-Maintain and develop staff networks/groups representing minority/special interest groups; ongoing Diversity Lead ensuring there are channels for feedback and discussion with the trust leadership.
-5. Review and re-launch our equality and diversity training interventions to ensure they reflect the 2019/20 Diversity Lead values of London Ambulance Trust and set clear expectations and standards.
-6. Train our managers and leaders to ensure they understand our approach to inclusion and are 2019/20 - Diversity Lead role models for diversity and inclusion.
-2020/21 7.
-Include modules on unconscious bias and inclusive leadership within our leadership development 2019/20 Diversity Lead and programme.
-Head of Leadership and Performance 8.
-Share best practice and engage with other employers and communities around diversity 2019/20 Diversity Lead standards.
+Maintain and develop staff networks/groups representing minority/special interest groups; ensuring there are channels for feedback and discussion with the trust leadership. ongoing Diversity Lead 5.
+Review and re-launch our equality and diversity training interventions to ensure they reflect the values of London Ambulance Trust and set clear expectations and standards.
+2019/20 Diversity Lead 6.
+Train our managers and leaders to ensure they understand our approach to inclusion and are role models for diversity and inclusion.
+2019/20 - 2020/21 Diversity Lead 7.
+Include modules on unconscious bias and inclusive leadership within our leadership development programme.
+2019/20 Diversity Lead and Head of Leadership and Performance 8.
+Share best practice and engage with other employers and communities around diversity standards.
+2019/20 Diversity Lead

-Inclusion Timescale Lead 9.
-Actively identify and engage with influential groups external to London Ambulance Trust to improve our progress against inclusion benchmarks / criteria.
+Inclusion Timescale Lead Actively identify and engage with influential groups external to London Ambulance Trust to improve our progress against inclusion benchmarks / criteria.
 2019/20 Diversity Lead 10.
 Actively engage with our Blue Light colleagues on the inclusivity work stream of the Collaboration Project.
 Ongoing Diversity Lead 11.
 Establish ways of working with our Patient's Forum to ensure inclusion issues are addressed in our patient and public engagement work.
 Ongoing Diversity Lead 12.
 Implement a programme of 'lunch and learn' to support positive debate around all aspects of diversity.
 Ongoing Diversity Lead 13.
 Develop a calendar of events that celebrates a diverse London Ambulance Trust community.
-2019/20 Diversity Lead 14.
-Establish processes and channels to encourage conversation and shift understanding of inclusion beyond the obvious towards meeting individual needs.
+2019/20 Diversity Lead Establish processes and channels to encourage conversation and shift understanding of inclusion beyond the obvious towards meeting individual needs.
 2019/20 - 2020/21 Diversity Lead